3-ply and Caitlin Patane

 Patane will present a performative lecture that combines fragments from these Re-prints with her own work and thoughts around collaboration, time and duration in relation to this project.
 Both artists will extend conversations around the Re-print series into material interventions in the gallery space.
 Their approach embraces trans-generational, trans-geographical collaboration between artists and introduces multiple layers of ‘re-printing’ through oration, recording and restaging.

-The works in this exhibition resist the notion that printed documents are necessarily final or resolved, or their possibilities have been exhausted.
+The works in this exhibition resist the notion that printed documents are necessarily final or resolved.
 Instead, they highlight the contemporary currency of publishing as an optimistic and critical practice.

 3-ply is an independent publishing initiative that focuses on publication, writing, editing and translation as an extension of art practice.
 In exhibition settings, 3-ply operates as a shifting collaborative, investigating artist-led publishing as an experimental site for the creation, mutation, dispersal, and archiving of texts.
 Recent exhibitions include: Endless Circulation: TarraWarra Biennial, Healesville; Habits and Customs..., Kadist Art Foundation, Paris; (2015) 3rd Ural Industrial Biennial, Yekatarinburg; The Material Turn, Margaret Lawrence Gallery, Melbourne; and Just as Money is the Paper, the Gallery is the Room, Osage Art Foundation, Shanghai.
 3-ply is directed by Fayen d’Evie, an artist originally from Christchurch and now based in rural Victoria, Australia.